1860 New England Shoemakers Strike

-The New England Shoemakers Strike of 1860 began on February 22, 1860 with 3,000 shoemakers walking off their jobs in Lynn, Massachusetts.
+The New England Shoemakers Strike of 1860 or Lynn Shoeworkers Strike began on February 22, 1860 with 3,000 shoemakers walking off their jobs in Lynn, Massachusetts.
 It ended in April with modest gains for shoemakers, including pay increases and owner recognition of some labor unions.
 Approximately 20,000 workers went on strike across New England which made it the largest mass walkout in American history prior to the Civil War.

 Background

 The Panic of 1857 resulted in the temporary loss of jobs for many shoemakers.
 Workers were also angry at the increasing mechanization of the shoemaking process.
 When companies began hiring again, the cost of shoes went up and wages declined significantly.
 Hours were long (16 hours of work per day) and wages were low; men were earning only $3 a week and women just $1.
 In early 1860, the Mechanics Association was formed and it demanded higher wages.
 The company owners refused to meet with committees of the association and workers decided to strike.